 When to use

 While there are a number of benefits to integrating psychometric testing into a recruitment process, there are also considerations to be made when introducing it into any given process.
-For example, the decision to include the testing in the process should be made on whether they will get full value from its inclusion.
+For example, the decision to include the testing in the process should be made on whether you will get full value from its inclusion.
 For example, for a role that has a low level of selection criteria that cannot be assessed through a testing platform, a psychometric test will not add much value to an interview and any other recruitment stages conducted.
 It is also important to consider the seniority of the role and whether, again, the testing will add value to the process, or just confirmation of what we already know.
-For example, an executive level role that requires highly specific technical competencies assumes that the candidates applying for the role have already got the capability in this area to get into the role that they are currently in and therefore should not need to be assessed on technical capability.
+For example, an executive level role that requires highly specific technical competencies assumes that the candidates applying for the role already have capability in this area based on their current position and therefore should not need to be assessed on technical capability.
 However, it may be beneficial to administer a personality test to get a feel for the candidates’ personal competencies in these instances.
 In some cases, where leadership or strategic capability is a selection criterion, situational judgement or critical reasoning tests may be beneficial to assess a candidate’s aptitude for these sorts of competencies.
 The type of test you chose must be specific to the role and organisational context.

 How to apply findings

 While psychometric tests provide thorough insights into the previously discussed attributes, and subsequently add value to the recruitment process, the weighting that is placed on them when making selection decisions must be taken with caution.
-If a psychometric test result shows an unfavourable result in the eyes of the hiring manager, but the phone screen and interview went extremely well, then it would be unfair to not at least consider that candidate anymore because of the way they tested.
+If a psychometric test result shows an unfavourable result in the eyes of the hiring manager, but the phone screen, interview and references went extremely well, then it would be unfair to not at least consider that candidate further because of the way they tested.
 Test anxiety is a real thing, and can inhibit and hinder individuals’ test performance.
 In instances like these, it is often worth following up with a second interview to talk through the test results – even though the candidate will already be fed back their results by the test administrator – it is nice to hear it from the recruiter/hiring manager as well.
-Conversely, if a candidate phone screens and interviews poorly but tests well, enquiry into why this may be is also worthwhile.
+Conversely, if a candidate phone screens, interviews and reference checks poorly but tests well, enquiry into why this may be is also worthwhile.

-With consideration to all of the aforementioned factors, Decipher Group have recently adopted the latest version of the OPRA psychometric testing platform, Podium, and have integrated it into our recruitment framework, to provide the best selection outcomes for our clients.
+With consideration to all of the aforementioned factors, Decipher Group have recently adopted the latest version of the Talogy psychometric testing platform and have integrated it into our recruitment framework, to provide the best selection outcomes for our clients.

 We now have the capability to provide these added insights into our recruitment framework, and ultimately, our client’s selection decisions.
 We want our clients to get the most out of the recruitment process and have accessibility to candidate information gathered from a variety of platforms and sources.
 The information and insights these tests provide may not be able to be captured in phone screens and interviews.
 As part of the process, we provide test feedback to our clients which allows them to look at candidates from new perspectives and challenge their way of thinking around their process, ultimately leading to a more thorough process.